CUBRID/cubrid-testtools/doc/shell/shell_guide.md

 env.105.ssh.user=shell
 env.105.ssh.pwd=PASSWORD

-env.106.ssh.host=192.168.1.106
-env.106.ssh.port=22
-env.106.ssh.user=shell
-env.106.ssh.pwd=PASSWORD

-#specify the case path and exclude list file
+# Specify the case path and exclude list file
 scenario=${HOME}/cubrid-testcases-private-ex/shell
 testcase_exclude_from_file=${HOME}/cubrid-testcases-private-ex/shell/config/daily_regression_test_excluded_list_linux.conf

-#specify the build url
+# Specify the build url
 cubrid_download_url=http://127.0.0.1/REPO_ROOT/store_02/10.1.0.6876-f9026f8/drop/CUBRID-10.1.0.6876-f9026f8-Linux.x86_64.sh

+# When the test is interrupted and started again, we can choose wheter to run it continuously or re-run it.
 test_continue_yn=false

 #Whether update cases before test
 testcase_update_yn=true
 testcase_git_branch=develop
 testcase_timeout_in_secs=604800

 test_platform=linux
 test_category=shell

+# If the macro is included in the case, it will be excluded from the test.
+# For example, if 'LINUX_NOT_SUPPORTED' is included in the case, it will not be run in linux shell test.
 testcase_exclude_by_macro=LINUX_NOT_SUPPORTED

+# When the case is failed, we can re-run it.
+This paramter specify the max time we want to re-run the failed case.
 testcase_retry_num=0

+# Some times there is not enough disk space on the test machine, so we need to delete all the files under the test case path after the case is run.
 delete_testcase_after_each_execution_yn=false
 enable_check_disk_space_yn=true
 owner_email=cui.man@navercorp.com

-#set test result feed back type: file or database
+# set test result feed back type: file or database
 feedback_type=file
 feedback_notice_qahome_url=http://192.168.1.86:8080/qaresult/shellImportAction.nhn?main_id=<MAINID>

 git_user=cubridqa
 git_email=dl_cubridqa_bj_internal@navercorp.com
-git_pwd=N6P0Sm5U7h
+git_pwd=GITPASSWORD

 #these parameters are used when feedback_type=database
 feedback_db_host=192.168.1.86